moonbitlang/moonbit-docs/README.md

 ## Pattern Matching

 We have shown a use case of pattern matching for enums, but pattern matching is not restricted to enums.
-For example, we can also match expressions against Boolean values, numbers, characters, strings, tuples, arrays, and structure literals.
-Since there is only one case for those types other than enumerations, we can pattern match them using `let`/`var` binding instead of `match` expressions.
+For example, we can also match expressions against Boolean values, numbers, characters, strings, tuples, arrays, and struct literals.
+Since there is only one case for those types other than enums, we can pattern match them using `let`/`var` binding instead of `match` expressions.
 Note that the scope of bound variables in `match` is limited to the case where the variable is introduced, while `let`/`var` binding will introduce every variable to the current scope.
 Furthermore, we can use underscores `_` as wildcards for the values we don’t care about.

 ```go
 let id = match u {